“Many people in recovery face great fear

 My name is Donna Mae (Goles) Baukat.
 Stephen M. Baukat is my husband of almost 40 years in late 2021.
 The first thing you should know about me is that I am transparent, and I love to share my story of how I have been recovering since the late 1960s from mental health issues.
 The reason I am being open about my recovery is that my story might help someone who may take time to listen.

 A story always starts with a beginning — mine starts as an infant.
 In fact, because I was conceived out of wedlock, my mother held me responsible for her marriage to my father.
 Both have passed.
 I was never open to strangers about the physical and emotional abuse I experienced as a child, nor have I talked about the neglect.
-In Y2004, my mom admitted that she married my dad only because she was pregnant and failed in attempting an abortion.
+In Y2004, my mom admitted that she married dad only because she was pregnant and failed in attempting an abortion.
 She said she went to have an X-ray complaining of stomach pains and knew that she should have mentioned her pregnancy to the technician.
-After I was born, she told me she could not hold me or coddle me as a mother would her baby because of her strong anger that her first child forced her to be married to someone whom she did not love.
-My father did not know how to express affection, which I grew to know throughout my childhood and into my adult life.
+She told me she could not hold me or coddle me as a mother would her newborn.
+Her anger toward me was about her having to marry someone she did not love.
+My father did not know how to express affection.
 Mom was mainly the reason my dad whipped me with a belt.
-She might be arguing and fighting with him about how Donna Mae did not do the family’s ironing or folded the clothes or cooked rice or, whatever, before she got home from work.
+She might be arguing and fighting with him about how Donna Mae did not do the family’s ironing or folded the clothes or cooked rice or whatever.

 My childhood experiences meets the Abuse in Childhood Experiences (ACEs) survey in which I score six.